Kubernetes cluster using Nixidy and ArgoCD

 Making Changes

-1. Edit configuration in env/dev/*.nix (or env/prod/*.nix)
+1. Edit configuration in env/dev/*.nix, env/infra/*.nix, or env/prod/*.nix

-2. Build and validate: just build dev
+2. Build and validate: just build {env}

-3. Generate manifests: echo y | just switch dev
+3. Generate manifests: echo y | just switch {env}

 4. Review: git diff manifests/